fbpx

 5 Smart Finance Tips if You Just Moved to the UK

-If you’ve recently made the big move to the UK, chances are you’ll be juggling plenty of tasks right now.
+If you recently made the big move to the U.K., you may be juggling several asks right now.
 Your to-do list may include sorting out the bills at your new home, learning the ropes at your new job or place of study, and deciding on the best way to send money back to loved ones at home.
+Here at Remitly, we gathered 5 smart finance tips if you just moved to the U.K.

-Opening your own bank account in the UK really makes it a lot easier to ease into your new life here.
-You’ll need documents to prove your identity and your address (although some banks may only require proof of identity).
+Opening your own bank account in the U.K. makes it easier to settle into your new life.
+You’ll need documents to prove your identity and your address, although some banks may only require proof of identity.

 To prove your identity you can show any of the following: